tanshen/fast-rcnn/README.md

 ## Modify Prototxt and Rename Layers
 **Note these steps are important for someone who may encountered error like `Check failed: ShapeEquals(proto) shape mismatch(reshape not set)`**.
 This is my solution after encountering above error.
 If you followed the instruction of [Train Fast-RCNN on Another Dataset](https://github.com/zeyuanxy/fast-rcnn/tree/master/help/train) or [How to train fast rcnn on imagenet](http://sunshineatnoon.github.io/Train-fast-rcnn-model-on-imagenet-without-matlab/) but encountered the same error, consider to follow my instruction here.

-First, according to [Fast rcnn 訓練自己的數據庫問題小結](http://blog.csdn.net/hao529good/article/details/46544163), there're two type of pre-trained models provided in fast-rcnn.
+First, according to [Fast rcnn 訓練自己的數據庫問題小結](http://blog.csdn.net/hao529good/article/details/46544163), there're two types of pre-trained models provided in fast-rcnn.
 Take CaffeNet for example: (1) CaffeNet.v2.caffemodel and (2) caffenet_fast_rcnn_iter_40000.caffemodel.
 The first model is trained on Imagenet, while the second is also trained on Imagenet but finetuned on Fast-RCNN, which cause difference of number of classes and result in error.
 To deal with it, rename `cls_score` and `bbox_pred` in your `train.prototxt`.
 For instance, I rename it as `cls_score_kaggle` and `bbox_pred_kaggle`.

 Since I have ony two classes(**background** and **kaggle**), I need to change the network structure.
 Depending on which pre-trained model you would like to train on, modify files in `$FRCNN_ROOT/models/{CaffeNet, VGG16, VGG_CNN_M_1024}/train.prototxt` to fit the dataset.
 ```